OpenAutomationTechnologies/openPOWERLINK_V2/doc/supported-platforms/windows.md

 This file contains documentation for the openPOWERLINK stack on Windows.

-__NOTE:__ Because Windows does not provide real-time behavior, openPOWERLINK solutions completly running on Windows, can only be run with cycle times above 10ms.
+__NOTE:__ Because Windows does not provide real-time behavior, purely software-based openPOWERLINK solutions running on Windows, can only be run with cycle times above 10ms.
 The achievable minimum cycle time depends very much on the used system and cannot be guaranteed!

 # Requirements {#sect_windows_require}